12 Fascinating Birds With Red Beaks

 Its black feathers contrast beautifully with its fiery red beak, making it a highly sought-after bird for birdwatchers and nature enthusiasts.

-This bird species with a red beak is highly social, often seen in large groups as they scavenge for food in rocky terrain.
+This bird species with a red beak is highly social.
+It is often seen in large groups scavenging for food in rocky terrain.

 They are also known for their playful behavior, using their agility to tumble and roll in the air.

-The Red-billed Chough’s diet consists of insects, fruits, and small animals, and they often forage in pairs, with one bird alerting the other of potential food sources.
+The Red-billed Chough’s diet comprises insects, fruits, and small animals.
+It often forages in pairs, with one bird alerting the other of potential food sources.

 Sadly, the Red-billed Chough is a threatened species due to habitat loss and hunting.